PadraigHalstead/solana-ca-screener/README.md

 # Solana CA Screener

+## About
-Automatically detect Solana CA rug pulls, scams.
+Bulk scans and automatically detect potential and definite Solana Blockchain CA rug pulls, and scams.
+This is done through the use of various API's to assess a contract and determine it's validity

+> [!NOTE]
+> This repository does not and will not provide a method of fetching contracts to scan, though you are free to fork this repository and implement that functionality yourself.

+Currently supports:
+- Raydium
+- Pump Fun

 ## Demo Video